ONLINE TERMS OF TRADING – CONSUMERS

 5.2.
 Where we provide a quotation it will lapse after 30 days (unless otherwise stated).

 5.3.
-The price quoted excludes delivery (unless otherwise stated).
+The price quoted excludes carriage and unloading (unless otherwise stated).

 5.4.
 Rates of tax and duties on the goods will be those applying at the time of delivery.